apache/airflow-site/landing-pages/site/content/en/blog/implementing-stable-API-for-Apache-Airflow.md

 This [endpoint](https://github.com/apache/airflow/pull/9153) came with its many challenges, especially on filtering with `datetimes`.
-This was because the ``connexion`` library we were using to build the REST API was not validating date-time format in OpenAPI 3.0 specification.
-This I would later find out, was intentional.
+This was because the ``connexion`` library we were using to build the REST API was not validating date-time format in OpenAPI 3.0 specification, what I eventually found out, was intentional.
 Connexion dropped `strict-rfc3339` because of the later license which is not compatible with Apache 2.0 license.